Emergency Action Guides

 Flooding & Water Line Breaks

-Water may enter a building from one of the following sources:
+Water may enter a building from any of the following sources:

 • Breaks or leaks in a water line